lf-lang/rfcs/README.md

 If the RFC is accepted, the shepherd announces the new active RFC on the community mailing list and in the [`#rfc` Zulip channel](https://lf-lang.zulipchat.com/#narrow/stream/425418-RFCs).

-Furthermore, the shepherd creates an issue (or issues) that tracks the implementation of the RFC in the appropriate repository (or repositories) and inserts links at the top section of the RFC document.
-The shepherd may also delegate this task to the RFC author or another person that would be responsible for implementing the RFC.
+It is recommended to also create an issue(s) to track the implementation of the RFC in the appropriate repository (or repositories) and insert links to the tracking issue(s) at the top section of the RFC document.

 #### The role of the shepherd
 [The role of the shepherd]: #role-of-the-shepherd